Uninett/Argus/docs/customization/index.rst

+.. _customization:

 =================
 Customizing Argus
 =================

-Argus can be customized further beyond adding glue services, notification plugins and choosing a ticket system.
+Beyond :ref:`integrations with sources, ticket systems and notification systems <integrations>` Argus can be customized further.

+The entries here are for customizations that take much more effort than installing some libraries and changing some settings.

 Authentication with OAuth2
 ==========================

 You can add your own OAuth2 providers, and more than one if necessary.
+While there are many providers already included with the OAuth2 library we are using, we had to write our own.

 See :ref:`authentication-reference` for reference.